-The provisions concerning entry and exit in section 14 to section 20 of the Act and chapter 4 of the Regulations also apply to foreign nationals travelling between an installation or a plant on the continental shelf and Norwegian land territory.
-Systematic checks shall not be made of offshore workers who regularly return to Norway by ship or air without having stayed in the territory of a third country.
-Systematic checks of offshore workers may nevertheless be made if this is warranted by a risk assessment, see Annex VII, point 8, of Regulation (EU) No. 610/2013.
-The provisions of section 9 to section 13 of the Act and chapter 3 of the Regulations apply to foreign nationals who require a visa in connection with travel to Norwegian land territory.
+The provisions concerning entry and exit in sections 14 to 20 of the Act and chapter 4 of the Regulations also apply to foreign nationals travelling between an installation or a plant on the continental shelf and Norwegian land territory.
+The provisions of sections 9 to 13 of the Act and chapter 3 of the Regulations apply to foreign nationals who require a visa in connection with travel to Norwegian land territory.